 The Science & Justice Research Center (SJRC) aims to produce and support original research.
-Our community events and faculty-initiated research projects inform a range of interdisciplinary research topics at the intersection of science and justice.
+Our community events and affiliated faculty-initiated research projects inform a range of interdisciplinary research topics at the intersection of science and justice.
 Find out more information on our fundraising efforts to further support Center researchers and projects as highlighted below.
 You can also view the Center’s completed projects.

 Queer Ecologies Research Cluster

 The Queer Ecologies cluster is a reading group that meets every other week to investigate how sexuality and concepts of nature have been historically linked.
 In particular, we are interested in how evolutionary and ecological science has informed what is “natural” and how we use this information to delineate certain sexual behaviors as normal or aberrant.
 Queer Ecologies seeks to examine the historical making of the natural as it relates to sexuality while communicating the overwhelming diversity of sex and gender in biology.
 For more information on this cluster, visit the Queer Ecology webpage and contact Paloma Medina.

 Science FARE (Feminist, Anti-racist, Equity) is a collective to stand up for truth and justice.
 We advocate robust science, evidence based politics, and the integration up stream of justice goals in science and technology infrastructure.
 Our social and natural contracts are broken, and so is the link between them.
 For more information on this cluster, contact Jenny Reardon.

 Sociology and Science, Technology, and Society Studies Pathways Project